Ataxia

-Ataxia is a neurological sign consisting of lack of voluntary coordination of muscle movements that can include gait abnormality, speech changes, and abnormalities in eye movements.
-Ataxia is a clinical manifestation indicating dysfunction of parts of the nervous system that coordinate movement, such as the cerebellum.
-These nervous system dysfunctions occur in several different patterns, with different results and different possible causes.
+Ataxia (from Greek α- [a negative prefix] + -τάξις [order] = "lack of order") is a neurological sign consisting of lack of voluntary coordination of muscle movements that can include gait abnormality, speech changes, and abnormalities in eye movements, that indicates dysfunction of parts of the nervous system that coordinate movement, such as the cerebellum.

+These nervous-system dysfunctions occur in several different patterns, with different results and different possible causes.
 Ataxia can be limited to one side of the body, which is referred to as hemiataxia.
 Friedreich's ataxia has gait abnormality as the most commonly presented symptom.
-The word is from Greek α- [a negative prefix] + -τάξις [order] = "lack of order".
 Dystaxia is a mild degree of ataxia.